ENGR 4191: Professional Practice in Engineering

 - Get an Ohio State golf course pass at the student rate

 - It will not maintain a student athlete's enrollment status

 - ENGR 4191 is a prerequisite to employment for some employers, since enrollment in such a course fits the legal requirements outlined in Ohio Revised Code Section 4141.01(B)(3)(e)(ii).
 These employers will contact ECS to verify enrollment.
 ENGR 4191 on your transcript formally documents your co-op or internship experience.

-- In Ohio, as in many states, co-op and internship experience counts toward the 4-year field work requirement to obtain the Professional Engineer (PE) license.
+- In Ohio, as in many states, co-op and internship experience performed under a Professional Engineer may count toward the 4-year field work requirement to obtain the Professional Engineer (PE) license.
 ENGR 4191 enrollment provides written evidence of your employment.
-NOTE: Only experience from the junior year in your major onward applies.
-This is not the same as junior rank based on accumulated elective credits.
+For information on what experience counts, please visit the Ohio Professional Engineers Professional Surveyors website.

 - Obtain enrollment verification for insurance, if covered under your parents' car and/or health policies.